OS2Forms/os2forms/modules/os2forms_forloeb/README.md

 Maestro 3.1 adds a `hook_webform_submission_form_alter` hook which we utilize to send assignment, reminder and escalation notifications by adding a *Maestro notification* handler to a form that spawns a Maestro workflow or assigns a task.
-If the notification recipient is identified by an an email address, the notification is sent as an email, and if the identifier is a Danish CPR number, the notifications is sent as digital post.
+If the notification recipient is identified by an email address, the notification is sent as an email, and if the identifier is a Danish CPR number, the notifications is sent as digital post.